keb-kebish/keb/README.md

 ```

 ## Waiting
-Waiting for some page element to be present, its text changed...
+Waiting for some page element to be present, you can use waitFor method.
 ```kotlin
 css(".form-input").click()
 val result = waitFor {